 Fine in Near Fine jacket.
 The bindings are tight and square.
 Text clean, light even toning.
 Moderate shelf handling wear with some dust dulling on the top edge.
 10.25 inches tall; 295 pages with an index.
 In this book you will read Walt Whitman's eulogy of Seminole Chief Osceola, share a few samples of Zora Neale Hurston's and Langston Hughes's pioneering collections of the folk poetry of Florida, see St. Augustine through Ralph Waldo Emerson's convalescent eyes, and share poet A. R. Ammons's vision of a Florida landfill.
 This is a delightful blend of old and modern poetry that will be appreciated by poets and students alike.

-Add this copy of Florida in Poetry: a History of the Imagination to cart. $39.00, like new condition, Sold by Callaghan Books rated 2.0 out of 5 stars, ships from New Port Richey, FL, UNITED STATES, published 1995 by Pineapple Press.
+Add this copy of Florida in Poetry: A History of the Imagination to cart. $21.97, new condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 1995 by Pineapple Press.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.